CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 * Extract relevant information from the input XML files and save the extracted data in tabular (CSV) format.
-* Compute statistics of the extracted tabular data (scientific abstracts), including the document-term matrix.
+* Generate the document-term matrix for the extracted tabular data (scientific abstracts).
 * Perform LDA on the resulting document-term matrix.